Skip to main content

 dig @127.0.0.1 -p 5335 google.com

 You should see a successful DNS response.
-The first query will be slower as the cache is empty.

-1. Open the Pi-hole admin interface
+1. Open Pi-hole admin → Settings > DNS

-3. Uncheck all upstream DNS servers
+2. Uncheck all upstream DNS servers

-4. In the Custom 1 (IPv4) field, enter: 127.0.0.1#5335
+3. In Custom 1 (IPv4) enter: 127.0.0.1#5335

 Installing WireGuard with PiVPN